awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-using-sqs-queue.md

 ## Limitations and Prerequisites<a name="scale-sqs-queue-limitations"></a>

 To use this configuration, you need to be aware of the following limitations:
-+ You must use the AWS CLI, an SDK, or the CloudWatch API to publish your custom metric to CloudWatch\.
++ You must use the AWS CLI or AWS SDKs to publish your custom metric to CloudWatch\.
 You can then monitor your metric with the AWS Management Console\.
 + The SQS queue metric `ApproximateNumberOfMessages` is not in CloudWatch\.
 You can only get the value of this metric using the SQS [https://docs.aws.amazon.com/cli/latest/reference/sqs/get-queue-attributes.html](https://docs.aws.amazon.com/cli/latest/reference/sqs/get-queue-attributes.html) command or the [GetQueueAttributes](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_GetQueueAttributes.html) operation\.
-+ After publishing your custom metric, you must use the AWS CLI, an SDK, or the Amazon EC2 Auto Scaling API to create a target tracking scaling policy with a customized metric specification\.
++ After publishing your custom metric, you must use the AWS CLI or AWS SDKs to create a target tracking scaling policy with a customized metric specification\.

-The following sections direct you to use the CLI for the tasks you need to perform\.
+The following sections direct you to use the AWS CLI for the tasks you need to perform\.
 Make sure that you have the CLI [installed](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)\.

 Before you begin, you must have an Amazon SQS queue to use\.
 The following sections assume that you already have a queue \(standard or FIFO\), an Auto Scaling group, and EC2 instances running the application that uses the queue\.
 For more information about Amazon SQS, see the [Amazon Simple Queue Service Developer Guide](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/)\.